Fukaya Categories as Categorical Morse Homology: Introduction

-Theorem~\ref{introthm} provides various frameworks for gluing together $\Perf F(M)$ from the constituent pieces $\Perf F(N)$, $\Perf F(M^\circ)$.
-To pursue gluing, it is useful to regard each of the above categories as a small stable idempotent-complete $k$-linear $\oo$-category.
-Then we can adopt the foundations of~\cite{topos, HA}, and work within the $\oo$-category $\stab_k$ of small stable idempotent-complete $k$-linear $\oo$-categories.
+Such a~recollement pattern would provide various frameworks for gluing together $\operatorname{Perf} F(M)$ from the constituent pieces $\operatorname{Perf} F(N)$, $\operatorname{Perf} F(M^\circ)$.
+To pursue gluing, it is useful to regard each of the above categories as a~small stable idempotent-complete $k$-linear $\infty$-category.
+Then we can adopt the foundations of~\cite{HA, topos}, and work within the $\infty$-category ${\rm st}_k$ of small stable idempotent-complete $k$-linear $\infty$-categories.

-According to the reinterpretation of Remark~\ref{mv}, we can view $\Perf F(M)$ as classifying triples of data $L^\circ \in \Perf F(M^\circ)$, $L_N \in \Perf F(N)$ together with a morphism
+According to the reinterpretation of Remark~\ref{mv}, we can view $\operatorname{Perf} F(M)$ as classifying triples of data $L^\circ \in \operatorname{Perf} F(M^\circ)$, $L_N \in \operatorname{Perf} F(N)$ together with a~morphism

 Let us recast this in monadic terms by considering the adjunction